 Advancement is a simple matter when the four steps outlined below are observed and integrated into troop programming.

-- The Scout Is Recognized – When the board of review has approved his advancement, the Scout deserves recognition as soon as possible.
+- The Scout Is Recognized – When the board of review has approved advancement, the Scout deserves recognition as soon as possible.
 This should be done at a ceremony at the next unit meeting.
-The certificate for his new rank may be presented later, during a formal court of honor.
+The certificate for the new rank may be presented later, during a formal court of honor.

 Cub Scout Advancement